 NCCK, our primary NGO partner agency in Kakuma is assisting IAFR with logistics and monitoring of the scholarship program.

-The cost of sponsoring 1 refugee through four years of secondary boarding school in Kenya is $9,100 (including tuition, travel, medical, books, travel, allowance and monitoring).
+The cost of sponsoring 1 refugee through four years of secondary boarding school in Kenya is $6,000*.
+This includes tuition, travel, medical, books, travel, allowance and monitoring.

-We encourage you, your church or small group to consider changing the life of a girl in Kakuma through a secondary school scholarship of $9,100.
-Together we can meet our goal of sponsoring another 5 more girls soon!
+We encourage you, your church or small group to consider changing the life of a girl in Kakuma through a secondary school scholarship of $6,000.

 Donations can be made online (click the red button above) or visit the Donate page for other ways to give.